 Ease of Use

 This bottle's simple design is a big advantage.
 It consists of a cylindrical body and a screw cap, with a retaining strap that attaches the two main components, similar to the Hydro Flask Wide-Mouth Insulated.
 This allows you to take a gulp while hanging off a cliff without having to worry about losing your cap.
-The retaining strap can be used for clipping onto your pack, but this isn't necessarily recommended.
+We used the retaining strap for clipping onto our pack, but this isn't necessarily recommended.

-The Nalgene boasts the widest mouth of all 10 bottles tested in our review, which has its pros and cons.
+The Nalgene boasts one of the widest mouth of all 16 bottles tested in our review, which has its pros and cons.
 The wide mouth does make filling the bottle a breeze, virtually regardless of the water source.
-If you were really desperate, it would by definition be able to catch the most rainwater over a set amount of time.
-However, we found that the wide mouth also made it more difficult to drink from without splashing water down our chin, chest, and elsewhere.
+If you were desperate, it would by definition be able to catch the most rainwater over a set amount of time.
+However, we found that the wide mouth also made it harder to drink from without splashing water down our chin, chest, and elsewhere.
 If you are moving at all, including sitting in a moving vehicle, you can expect to get a mini shower.

-Although its large volume reduces the amount of times it needs to be filled, the bottle definitely feels large in hand.
+Although its large volume reduces the number of times we had to fill it, the bottle feels substantial in hand.
 We found the other bottles, especially the Klean Kanteen Classic and Lifefactory Glass Flip Cap, more comfortable to hold onto and drink from.
 Furthermore, there isn't a cup holder we came across that could accommodate this bottle's wide girth.
-Since it's more awkward to drink from in day-to-day use, the Nalgene Wide Mouth fell back from the top of the pack in this metric.
+Since it's more awkward to drink from in day-to-day use, the Wide Mouth fell back from the top of the pack in this metric.

 Leakage is not a problem whatsoever with our Best Buy winner.
 It passed our leak test with a score of 100 percent.
 We gave this bottle our complete confidence, and it did not fail us when being jumbled around inside backpacks while cycling and hiking.
 It is also reasonably quick to open and close, requiring only one cap revolution to screw/unscrew the cap.

-This is a very strong bottle.
+This is a strong bottle.
 The plastic body and cap can endure many drops and tumbles and still maintain their integrity.
-In our drop tests, the Nalgene only suffered minor scrapes, and actually bounced around like a football before coming to a rest on the ground.
+In our drop tests, the Nalgene only suffered minor scrapes, and bounced around like a football before coming to a rest on the ground.
 Even when dropped on its cap, it showed only small scuff marks.
 There's a possibility that the cap and (less likely) the bottle may shatter when dropped more than 10 feet.
-However, through normal use, we expect this bottle to survive much more often than fail.
-Since it's made of plastic, we didn't score it as high as the Klean Kanteen Classic.
+However, through regular use, we expect this bottle to survive much more often than fail.
+Since it's constructed from plastic, we didn't score it as high as the Klean Kanteen Classic.
 However, it should also be considered a bottle that will last you a long time.
-Similarly, the CamelBak Eddy and CamelBak Chute held up in the drop tests and would be equally durable options.
+Similarly, the CamelBak eddy and CamelBak Chute held up in the drop tests and would be equally durable options.